 They grow up so fast—kittens that are!
 And in honor of National Kitten Day, we have some tips on how to save money on your new cat.
-A pet is an investment and the cost of a pet should be taken seriously.
+A pet is an investment and the cost of a pet should be taken seriously (especially if you’re paying off debt).
 By taking the proper steps, you can not only save money but keep your new cat in proper health.

 Save Money on Your New Cat